KDE/purpose/README.md

 provided by the plugins are written in QML.
 The recommended way to integrate on a QtWidgets interface is by using the *Purpose::Menu* class that will allow us to place the integration wherever pleases us.
-This class will offer us a pointer to the used *AlternativesModel* so that we can specify what kind of services we're interested in.
+This class will offer us a pointer to the used *Purpose::AlternativesModel* so that we can specify what kind of services we're interested in.

 ## Plugins

-Every plugin will offer at least a Purpose::PluginBase
+Every plugin will offer at least a `Purpose::PluginBase`.

 There will be 2 files specifying the behavior of the plugin:
-* The *PluginType.json files.
+* The `*PluginType.json` files.
 * The plugin metadata itself, which points to a plugin type.

 The plugin type will be identified by the file name.
 It will specify:
-* X-Purpose-InboundArguments defines the arguments the application must provide.
+* `X-Purpose-InboundArguments` defines the arguments the application must provide.
-* X-Purpose-OutboundArguments defines the arguments the plugin must provide by the end of the execution.
+* `X-Purpose-OutboundArguments` defines the arguments the plugin must provide by the end of the execution.

 In the plugin metadata we will define:
-* X-Purpose-PluginTypes defines the purposes tackled by the plugin
+* `X-Purpose-PluginTypes` defines the purposes tackled by the plugin
-* X-Purpose-Constraints defines some conditions under the plugin is useful, considering the provided inboundArguments.
-For example, the youtube export plugin will specify mimeType:video/* as a constraint, because it's not interested in uploading images.
+* `X-Purpose-Constraints` defines some conditions under the plugin is useful, considering the provided inboundArguments.
+For example, the youtube export plugin will specify `mimeType:video/*` as a constraint, because it's not interested in uploading images.
-* X-Purpose-Configuration provides a list of extra arguments that the plugin will need.
+* `X-Purpose-Configuration` provides a list of extra arguments that the plugin will need.
 Ideally everything should be in the plugin type but sometimes we can only wish.
 This allows the opportunity to the application to let the user add the missing data.